dmads98/School-Shootings-Analysis-in-R/proposal/proposal.md

     ##   median_staff_num
     ##              <dbl>
     ## 1             54.5

+The median number of staff at schools is 54.53.
+This variable is useful because much of media coverage around school shooters mentions mental health and social support.
+It would be interesting to see if a higher number of staffing is correlated to lower or higher number of casualties.

 We can also rank states by the number of school shootings that have occurred there: